Replace Rusty Floor Panels

 Removing Spot Welds

-Most American-made cars have 'spot welds' holding down their floors, and cutting out old spot welds is not a quick or easy job.
+Most American-made cars have 'spot welds' holding down their floors, and removing them is not a quick or easy job.
 They need to be cut out slowly with a spot weld cutting tool.

 When I first began doing body panel replacement, I made the mistake of attaching my spot weld cutter to an air drill.
 All that did was quickly break the cutting teeth.
 I've since learned that metal needs to be drilled slowly.
 Now I use a hand-held electric drill.
 It's slow, but effective.